Welcome to Y1 - Rabbit!

 Welcome to Year 1!
 We are looking forward to an exciting year with lots of learning and also lots of fun.
 We hope you and your children have had a lovely time over the summer and are now ready to start the new school year.

 We are fortunate to have Mrs Lalla Lattuneddu in class.
 We are looking forward to getting to know you and working together so that your children may have an exciting, memorable and productive year.
-Later this term we will be holding a meeting for all Y1 parents about phonics and early writing – more details to follow.

 The School Day